CloudNativeSDWAN/cnwan-operator/README.md

 ## Try It Out

-If you want to quickly see how CNWAN Operator works, you can follow this simple step by step [quickstart](./docs/quickstart.md) guide.
+If you want to quickly see how CN-WAN Operator works, you can follow this simple step by step [quickstart](./docs/quickstart.md) guide.

 ## Documentation